Center for Diabetes and Cardiometabolic Health – CDCH

 Advanced Care

-Feeding tube placement (jejunostomy) or Colectomy for severe cases.
+Feeding tube placement (jejunostomy) or colectomy for severe cases.

 Natural & Complementary Approaches